Bonsai Mary

 This quick care overview will help you efficiently maintain your Ficus ingens plants, ensuring they remain vigorous and vibrant.
 Ficus ingens, also known as the large-leaved fig or the African strangler fig, is a popular choice among plant enthusiasts due to its attractive foliage and easy care requirements.

 To keep your Ficus ingens plants thriving, it’s important to provide them with the right amount of light, water, and nutrients.
 These plants prefer bright, indirect sunlight but can tolerate lower light conditions.
-Avoid placing them in direct sunlight as it can scorch the leaves.

 When it comes to watering, Ficus ingens plants prefer a consistently moist but not waterlogged soil.
 Allow the top inch of the soil to dry out before watering again.
 It’s always better to underwater than overwater these plants to prevent root rot.